Ph.D. Modern and Medieval Christian Thought, Yale University 1992

 - Aquinas and the Supreme Court: Race, Gender, and the Failure of Natural Law in Thomas's Biblical Commentaries (Wiley-Blackwell, 2013).

-I am currently at work on two projects, one called Aquinas on the Failure of Natural Law (under contract for Blackwell) and one called The Analogy of Blood.
+I am currently at work on a book about Christian uses of blood- language called The Analogy of Blood.

 Recent Courses Taught